BeSublime/twitterpoll/README.md

 provided by OpenShift, so we'll create the database and user to be used by the application, according to the conf/openshift.conf file.

-Click on *databases*, *Create New Database", and enter *polls* as database name.
+Click on *databases*, *Create New Database*, and enter *polls* as database name.

-Now click on the *polls* database on the left side of the screen, then click on *More", *Authentication*.
+Now click on the *polls* database on the left side of the screen, then click on *More*, *Authentication*.

-Then click on *Add User* and enter *pollUser* as UserName, and *pollPass* as password. (passwords are case-sensitive).
+Then click on *Add User* and enter *pollUser* as UserName, and *pollPass* as Password. (passwords are case-sensitive).

 Now we are ready to deploy our app on the cloud.
-Just use stage task to prepare your deployment
+Just use the stage task to prepare your deployment

 ```bash
 play clean compile stage